Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 Pricing:

-Considering the two very different price points of the SP9100 and the RCR Force 12, they’re a great option for their target demographics.
+Considering the two very different price points of the SP9100 and the RCR Force 12, they’re an excellent option for their target demographics.

-At $599, the SP9100 is a full-featured switch panel that should satisfy the needs of most with respect to basic accessory lighting a perhaps an onboard air compressor.
-However, if you are running accessories that demand more power or just need more than 8 switches, the RCR Force 12 is your answer.
-Whether that warrants an extra $280, is up to you.
+At $599, the SP9100 is a full-featured switch panel that should satisfy the needs of most with respect to basic accessory lighting, as well as perhaps an onboard air compressor.
+However, if you are running accessories that demand more power or need more than eight switches, the RCR Force 12 is your answer.
+Whether that warrants an extra $280 is up to you.

 2. sPod BantamX